How to Move GOG Games to Another Drive on your PC

 The difference in these situations will be caused by the exact way in which you installed the games.
 You could have chosen to install the games by running the installer files normally, or by using a GOG installer like Galaxy.

-In this guide we will discuss all the possible options, and what you can do about it.
+In this guide we will discuss all the possible options, and what you can do about them.

-- Right-click the folder that contains your games -> click Copy.
+2. Right-click the folder that contains your games and select Copy.

-- Click the GOG COM logo found at the top left of your screen -> select the Scan and Import option.
+7. Click the GOG COM logo found at the top left of your screen, then press on Settings.

 In the case that you don’t use a GOG game installer, there are two possible options: